 Facilitators: Ms. Rebecca Storey and Ms. Rebekah "Ambie" Watson

 Do you want to leverage cutting-edge AI tools to elevate your teaching methodologies and make administrative tasks more efficient?
-Perhaps you already attended a CELT-eLearning-USG webinar on this topic but need more time with colleagues to experiment with AI for teaching and learning?
+Perhaps you already attended a CELT-eLearning-USG webinar or FLC on this topic but need more time with colleagues to experiment with AI for teaching and learning?
 Specifically, in this FLC, we will develop a toolkit that combines a variety of AI-powered solutions to streamline lesson planning, quizzing, and grading, as well as we will explore how to enhance course assignments, student engagement, and foster collaborative learning with AI.
 The AI tools that we will discuss can be used by professors and by students, and they are available in both free and premium plans.
-Based upon the needs of the participants, for example, there will be tutorials on ChatGPT, ClassPoint AI, Canva, Magic School, and Gradescope.
+Based upon the needs of the participants, for example, there will be tutorials on ChatGPT, Canva, Magic School, Turnitin, and NotebookLM.
 At the end of this FLC, each participant will create an outline of tools and identify one way they can use each tool in their classes.

 Return to the Top